matryer/version/README.md

   * `-n` - Suppress the linefeed at the end of the output
   * `-v=false` - Do not print the v prefix
   * `-short` - Print the shortest possible representation of the version number, i.e. instead of `v1.0.0`, it will just output `v1`.

-#### Smart jumping

-Version increases numbers in a smart way, so if you increase the major version number it will automatically reset the minor and build numbers, like this:

-  * `v1.2.3` will jump to `v1.3.0` if you increase the minor build number
-  * `v1.2.3` will jump to `v2.0.0` if you increase the major build number

 ### Download